git push --force and how to deal with it

 $ git push --force origin deadbeef:master

 Congratulations!
-You have saved the day.
-Now it’s time to learn from your mistakes.
+You’ve saved the day.
+Now, it’s time to learn from your mistakes.

 master was changed by someone else before you messed up

-git push --force someone had closed a bunch of pull requests, and the
+git push --force, someone had closed a bunch of pull requests, and so

 master now looks nothing like your local copy.
 You can no longer do

-git push --force sha1:master as you do not have recent commits locally (and you can’t get them with
+git push --force sha1:master because you do not have the recent commits locally (and you can’t get them with

-git fetch because they do not belong to any branch anymore).
-Still, keep calm and ask your teammates to stay off the remote for a while.
+git fetch because they no longer belong to any branch).
+Nevertheless, keep calm and ask your teammates to stay off the remote for a while.

-We will benefit from the fact that GitHub does not remove unreachable commits immediately.
-Of course, you can not fetch them either, but there is a workaround.
+We will benefit from the fact that GitHub does not immediately remove unreachable commits.
+Of course, you also can’t fetch them, but there is a workaround.

-Note that it will only work if you are “watching” the repository, so that everything happening in it appears in a feed displayed on your GitHub’s front page.
-Open that feed and look for something like this:
+But, note that this will only work if you are “watching” the repository (meaning that everything happening in it appears in a feed displayed on your GitHub’s front page).
+Open this feed and look for something like this:

 an hour ago Username pushed to master at org/repo - deadbeef Implement foo - deadf00d Fix bar